Dennis Harper: Founder of Generation YES

+Other Work

+Harper was on the board of directors for the International Society for Technology in Education from June 1997 to June 1999.
+He has served on advisory boards with a variety of organizations and journals, including Technology and Learning Journal and Computers in the Schools Journal.
+He was also the International Editor of the Logo Exchange.
+Harper was instrumental in the development of the Liberian Renaissance Education Complex, which opened in 2007, and currently serves on the founding advisory board for Harvest Intercontinental American University in Monrovia, Liberia.
+He has been a keynote speaker and presenter at numerous education and technology conferences throughout the world.

 Publications

-Harper wrote what is said to be the first college text on computer education, RUN: Computer Education, while a faculty member at the University of California.
-He is also the author of several journal articles and textbooks.
+Harper wrote RUN: Computer Education while a faculty member at the University of California, which was published in two distinct editions.
+He authored the Principal’s Guide to Student Technology Leadership in 2018.
+He is also the author of numerous journal articles and textbooks, including Logo: Theory & Practice.

 Awards and accolades

 Harper has received the Golden Apple Award from the Corporation for Public Broadcasting (1997).
 He has been named "Shaper of Our Future" by Converge magazine (2000), "Technology Advocate for the United States" by District Administrator (2001), "Distinguished Educator of the Year" by Technology & Learning (1992), and one of the "Daring Dozen" by Edutopia magazine (2008).

-Harper has keynoted at dozens of national and international conferences, including the Society for Information and Technology Education conference (2002), National Educational Computing Conference (2001), and the World Conference of Computers in Education (2001).

 His creation of GenYES has also led to wide acclaim throughout the education industry, as one recent journal exemplified by proclaiming, "Dennis Harper literally wrote the blueprint on how to work with students to create technology plans."